sv-tools/conf/README.md

 The configuration reader with as few dependencies as possible.

 The library provides the base code only and the interfaces.
-All parsers and readers must be created in the separate repositories to avoid unnecessary dependecies.
+All parsers and readers must be created in the separate repositories to avoid unnecessary dependencies.

-## Dependecies
+## Dependencies

 * The `github.com/spf13/cast` has been added as dependency to avoid the code duplication.
-This library has only one dependecy of `github.com/stretchr/testify`.
+This library has only one dependency of `github.com/stretchr/testify`.
 I will make a hard copy of it if the number of dependencies are increased.
 * The `github.com/stretchr/testify` is used for testing only.

 ## Addons

-* [Go Templates Trasformer](https://github.com/sv-tools/conf-transformer-go-template) supports go templates by parsing and applying the templates stored in the configuration manager.
+* [Go Templates Transformer](https://github.com/sv-tools/conf-transformer-go-template) supports go templates by parsing and applying the templates stored in the configuration manager.
 * [JSON Parser](https://github.com/sv-tools/conf-parser-json) reads a data in JSON format.
 * [YAML Parser](https://github.com/sv-tools/conf-parser-yaml) reads a data in YAML format.
 * [Env reader](https://github.com/sv-tools/conf-reader-env) reads the values from environment variables.